7 Best Renters Insurance Companies in Massachusetts of 2026

 Costs

-We always want renters to find affordable coverage, which is why the cost of insurance was a priority.
+We always want renters to find affordable coverage, so the insurance cost was a priority.

-When we chose companies with higher-than-average costs, we made sure they were offset with available discounts or unique coverage options.
+When we chose companies with higher-than-average costs, we ensured they were offset with available discounts or unique coverage options.

 Discounts

-Discounts offer renters the option to save money on their insurance premiums, so we prioritized companies that make discounts available – particularly discounts that are accessible by most renters.
+Discounts allow renters to save money on their insurance premiums, so we prioritized companies that make discounts available – particularly discounts that are accessible to most renters.

 Because paying for renters insurance adds to the expense of renting, we wanted Massachusetts renters to be able to save as much as possible.